What is Vapor Degreasing?

 - At this point, cleaning has ceased.
 Remove the part following the withdrawal procedure and inspect for cleanliness.
 If there is remaining flux residue, the cycle must be repeated.

-- Re-insert the part next to the cold condenser to chill it as much as possible to obtain a wide temperature delta between the part and hot vapors (record this length of time for future reference).
+- Re-insert the part next to the cold condenser to chill it as much as possible.
+The goal is to obtain a wide temperature delta between the part and the hot vapors (record this length of time for future reference).

 - Again, lower the part into the hot vapors and record this time (it will probably vary a bit from the first cycle).